smart-on-fhir/cumulus-library-pcx/README.md

 ### Immediate next step

-Use the registered column-level data dictionary to assess field availability in both networks.
+Refresh the registered column-level data dictionary for renamed medication and new toxicity fields, then use it to assess field availability in both networks.
 Resolve the folate column-name collision and the age/utilization selection mismatch, then validate subtype, actual treatment receipt and dated outcomes on reviewed patient samples before enabling comparative survival outputs.